theislab/chemCPA/notebooks/README.md

     return config
 ```

-Make sure that the datset paths are correctly set.
+Make sure that the datset paths are set correctly.
 Here is how to manually change this in the config:
 ```python
 from chemCPA.paths import DATA_DIR